camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 The variable `EXTERNAL_DNS_IRSA_ARN` will contain the `arn` (it should look like this: `arn:aws:iam::XXXXXXXXXXXX:role/external-dns-irsa`).

-Alternatively, one can first deploy the Helm chart and afterwards use eksctl with the option `--override-existing-serviceaccounts` instead of `--role-only` to reconfigure the created service account.
+Alternatively, you can deploy the Helm chart first and then use `eksctl` with the option `--override-existing-serviceaccounts` instead of `--role-only` to reconfigure the created service account.

 ### cert-manager

-The following is taken from the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) guide concerning the AWS setup.
+The following instructions are taken from the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) guide concerning the AWS setup.

-The following IAM policy document allows cert-manager to update Route53 resource record sets and hosted zones.
-You'll want to create this policy in IAM first.
-In our example, we'll call the policy `AllowCertManagerUpdates`.
+The IAM policy document below allows cert-manager to update Route53 resource record sets and hosted zones.
+You need to create this policy in AWS IAM first.
+In our example, we call the policy `AllowCertManagerUpdates`.

 If you prefer, you may fine-tune the policy to permit updates only to explicit Hosted Zone IDs.